5 Best Kayak Paddles of 2017 | Reviews & Buying Guide

 If you kayak infrequently, it might not be worthwhile to go through the whole process of calculating the exact length of paddle you require.
 In my opinion, the best kayak paddle for recreation is the Shoreline Marine with Rounded Blade.

-For Multi-Purpose Use
+For Beginners and for Multi-Purpose Use

 5 Critical factors to consider when purchasing a kayak paddle